 Building Muscle Mass

-Building muscle mass requires that you complete high volume weight training programs.
-As you complete such workouts, your muscles are left damaged, with small tears throughout their fibers.
-This stimulates the healing process and your body makes adaptations and heals your muscles back at a larger size so that they’re better equipped to handle the stress of weight training.
+Building muscle mass requires that you complete high-volume resistance training.
+As you complete such workouts, your muscles are damaged, creating small tears in the fibers.
+This stimulates the healing process, during which your body adapts growing bigger and stronger muscles that are better equipped to handle the stress of weight training.

 Increasing Chest Size